TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step2.md

 ---

-## 🔍 Question 3: Inverse Search - Show What Doesn't Match
+## 🔍 Practice Exercise 3: Inverse Search - Show What Doesn't Match

 Sometimes you want to see everything EXCEPT certain lines - perfect for filtering out noise: